Pylons/pyramid/docs/narr/project.rst

    development easier, as changes to Python code under :mod:`repoze.bfg` is not put into effect until the server restarts.

-.. note:: When :mod:`repoze.bfg` starts, it attempts to write a ``.cache`` file which stores a cached version of your :term:`application registry`.
-In a typical setup this file will be written as ``configure.zcml.cache`` in the same directory that your application's ``configure.zcml`` is stored.
-This is temporary data that can help your :mod:`repoze.bfg` application start slightly faster (its existence prevents the need to parse the XML stored in the ``.zcml`` file if that file or any of files upon which it depends files have not changed).
-You can delete it at will as necessary; it will be recreated.
-If a ``.cache`` file cannot be written due to filesystem permissions, :mod:`repoze.bfg` will just reparse the ``.zcml`` file every time it starts.

 Viewing the Application
 -----------------------